History of Scarborough F.C.: Rise into The Football League

 Non-league football was revolutionised with the creation of the Alliance Premier League just below the Football League for the start of the 1980s.
 With Don Robinson as chairman, Scarborough was able to improve many elements of its ground and entered the new league.
 After building up a squad with seasoned former Football League players in 1980–81, Scarborough mounted a decent challenge for the championship but eventually finished third.
 Colin Williams was a key player for Scarborough during this time, finishing as Alliance Premier League topscorer for two seasons in a row.
-Harry Dunn was given a warm send off in 1983 after serving the club for twenty years, playing around 900 games for the club.
+Fan favourite Harry Dunn, was given a warm send off in 1983 after serving the club for twenty years, playing around 900 games for the club.
 Crowd attendances began to decline as Scarborough generally finished in mid-table positions, as well as being unable to progress further than the First Round of the FA Cup, or perform well in the FA Trophy.
 Despite John Hanson's goals.

 Success in the Bob Lord Trophy, beating Barnet in 1984 was one of the rare high points of this period.
-Fan favourite Harry Dunn returned for a spell as part-time manager, guiding the side, which included the likes of Neil Thompson to a sixth-place finish during 1984–85.
+Dunn returned for a spell as part-time manager, guiding the side, which included the likes of Neil Thompson to a sixth-place finish during 1984–85.
 New chairman Barry Adamson demanded change and brought in Neil Warnock as manager, who brought in nine new first team players.
 Adamson died part way through the season at age 47, which stunned the club though spurred them on to challenge for the title in his honour.
 Scarborough went 22 games unbeaten during part of the season, four days after beating Sutton United 2–0, the club was declared champions and promoted to The Football League for the first time in their 108-year history.
 Scarborough were entered into the Football League Fourth Division playing their first Football League game against Wolverhampton Wanderers in a 2–2 draw.